NETWAYS/foreman-training/provisioning/05_discovery.md

  * Select "Linux" and "Red Hat Enterprise Linux 7.2" for CentOS or "Debian jessie" for Debian according to your preferences
  * Keep the minimum requirements for RAM, CPU and Disk
  * Name your virtual machine "discovery" and select the network "foreman"
- * Create the virtual machine and when the PXE menu appears select "(discovery)"
+ * Create the virtual machine and when the PXE menu appears select "Foreman Discovery Image"

 !SLIDE supplemental exercises